KaiQiangSong/struct_infused_summ/README.md

     $ python generate.py
     ```

     `struct_edge` is the default model.
 It corresponds to the "2way+relation" architecture described in the paper.
-You can modify the file `generate.py` (Line 144-145) by globally replacing `struct_edge` with `struct_node` to enable the "2way+word" architecture.
+You can modify the file `generate.py` (Line 152-153) by globally replacing `struct_edge` with `struct_node` to enable the "2way+word" architecture.

-    In the generated summaries, the "\<unk\>" symbol represents an unknown word; it is often a source word not included in the input vocabulary (containing 70K words). "#.##" represents numbers of the form "3.14".

 ## I Want to Train the Model..

 1. Create a folder to save the model files. `./model/struct_node` is for the "2way+word" architecture and `./model/struct_edge` for the "2way+relation" architecture.